ericlyon/pd-fftease/README.md

 - pvharm~ a harmonizer
 - pvoc~ an additive synthesis phase vocoder
 - pvtuner~ a spectrum quantizer for tuning to arbitrary scales
+- pvwarp~ a non-linear frequency warper
 - pvwarpb~ a non-linear frequency warper with a user-accessible warp array
-- pvwarp~ a non-linear frequency warper
 - reanimator~ an audio texture mapper
 - resent~ similar to residency~ but with independent bin control
 - residency~ a spectral sampler useful for time scaling
 - residency_buffer~ a spectral sampler that writes analysis data to a Pd array
-- schmear~ spreads spectral energy over several bins
+- schmear~ a spectral smear object
 - scrape~ a noise reduction (or increase) object with frequency control
 - shapee~ a frequency shaping object
 - swinger~ a phase swapping object